 When financial institutions combine IoT data with AI, the results can be game-changing.
-Credit assessments will now not only be improved by AI's analysis of factors such as income levels, but can also include IoT data.
+Credit assessments will now not only be improved by Al's analysis of factors such as income levels, but can also include IoT data.
 Such data on the physical condition of objects can be considered real-time.
 Financial institutions can utilise such data to detect fraud and improve their understanding of their customers' individual credit situation.

 Products can be marketed more effectively through targeted advertising.
 An enhanced understanding of individual customers through IoT data enables financial services providers to develop personalised offerings to meet their specific needs.
 Data can also be used to segment their customer base and develop targeted advertising for their offerings such as home or car loans.
 Finally, availability of real-time data feeds allows financial institutions to also provide other value-added services.
-Location-based data feeds allow the financial institution to be alerted to traffic scenarios and bad weather reports.
-When an accident occurs, roadside assistance can be automatically called for, and logistics and case management issues can be streamlined.
-Investment managers can also utilise IoT data to alert their investors of impending natural disasters that may affect the prices of their investments, such as commodities.
+Location-based data feeds allow the financial institution to be alerted to traffic scenarios and bad occurs, roadside assistance can be logistics and case management issues can be streamlined.
+Investment managers can also utilise IoT data to alert their disasters that may affect the prices commodities.